 Support from the Greater Newark Holiday Fund furthers JFS’s safety net services program, enabling JFS to provide a coordinated response to individuals and families seeking emergency financial support.

 The Healthcare Foundation of New Jersey has been a strategic funding partner of JFS for many years.
-Currently, HFNJ provides funding for JFS Adolescent Services, Support Coordination Services and the JFS Center for Mindfulness.
+Currently, HFNJ provides funding for many of our programs and services.